-Impacts to 4.74 acres of wetland and riparian habitats shall be minimized to the maximum extent possible.
-Compensation for direct permanent impacts to wetlands shall be replaced at a 2:1 ratio in area, in-kind (9.48 acers of mitigation area required), or resulting in an increase in wetland functions onsite by at least ten (10) percent.
+Impacts to wetland and wetland riparian habitats can be minimized to the maximum extent possible.
+Compensation for direct permanent impacts to wetlands shall be replaced at a 2:1 ratio in area, in-kind, or resulting in an increase in wetland functions onsite by at least ten (10) percent.
 The following measures should be implemented: